Conversion Rate Optimization Pricing: How to Budget Your CRO Plan?

 For example, if you decide to use CTA Option 1, you lose the potential sales you would have gained using CTA Option 2.
 If Option 1 is less successful, you have incurred an opportunity cost during the period CTA 1 was run.

 Once a winning variation is identified, it takes time to deploy it on the website.
 There is a cost associated with the time lapse between testing and implementing a winning idea.
 What you need to bear in mind though, is that A/B testing is an important part of the CRO process.
-What it essentially does is prevents you from making changes to your website that don’t improve conversions and implementing ideas that could potentially damage conversions.
+What it essentially does is prevent you from making changes to your website that don’t improve conversions and implementing ideas that could potentially damage conversions.

 During any test, one version will perform better than the other, however small or sizable this difference may be.
 If the variation performs better than the control, the overall performance of your website will be better than the status quo.
 Experimentation regret, on the other hand, is if the variation happens to perform worse than the status quo, therefore resulting in an overall decreased website performance.